sbose78/service-binding-operator/docs/roadmap.md

 * A public Helm Repository
 * An "install.yaml" generated on every release that could be installed as a `kubectl apply -f ... `
 * A community Kubernetes Operator on [operatorhub.io](https://operatorhub.io)

+---

+The Roadmap document is a live document, PRs to include new features are welcome.